2207, 2025

 How to Troubleshoot the E01 Error Code

-Make sure the water supply valve (usually located under the sink) is fully open.
-Sometimes, a partially closed valve restricts water flow enough to trigger the error.
+Make sure the water supply valve (usually under the sink) is fully open.
+If it’s even partially closed, your dishwasher won’t fill correctly.

 Final Thoughts